QTimort/Epitech-Dump-2017/README.md

 # Epitech-Dump-2017
 A Virtual Machine that imitate the new Epitech Dump (2017) which is based on Fedora 26.
+It comes with Epitech tools such as BLIH, Criteron and with Valgrind and Git.

 # VM configuration
 swap: 1024mo</br>